Dating from 1538 when Cromwell, at the Court of Henry VIII, ordered that every wedding, baptism and burial should be recorded.

 Early records were made on paper but from 1558 parchment was used, and the older records were supposed to have been copied, although some never were and have been lost.
 From 1597 a second copy had to be made and sent to the Bishop - these transcripts are often in better condition and written more legibly.

-These records cover all the Baptism, Marriages and Burials that have been extracted from various parish registers, mainly from Essex and some from Greater London and Cambridgeshire.
 I've tried to keep the errors to a minimum.
 Please use them as a guide only and verify them against the originals held at the various Record Offices.

 .